YYHEggEgg/EggEgg.XC.RSAUtil/README.md

 ### Ready to use

-You can use `RSAUtilBase.LoadRSAKey` to quickly load private and public keys in XML, PKCS1, and PKCS8 formats, and paramters like the format and the bits of the RSA key can be auto-detected.
+You can use `RSAUtilBase.LoadRSAKey(byte[])` to quickly load private and public keys in XML, PKCS1, PKCS8 and DER formats, and paramters like the format and the bits of the RSA key can be auto-detected.
 The private key instance supports the functionality of the public key (public key encryption, signature verification).

 ### Generating keys